What time is the Great Duck Derby?

-If all of our 5,000 ducks have not been adopted as of Saturday evening October 14th, 2018, the remaining ducks will be available for adoption Sunday before the race.
+If all ducks have not been adopted as of Saturday evening October 21, 2023, the remaining ducks will be available for adoption Sunday before the race.

-How will I know if my duck that I adopted wins?
+How will I know if my adopted duck wins?

 Treasure Coast Community Health will contact you with the information provided with your duck adoption.